Shopping Cart

 About the Play:

-North Shore Fish takes place over one day in a fish packing plant in Gloucester, Massachusetts, north and east of Boston.
-The action of the play centres on the daily routine of the workers, mostly women, who have come to regard North Shore Fish as a way of life.
-But despite the ribald humour, juicy gossip, and boisterous horseplay that enlivens their working day, the women are aware that there are signs of impending trouble.
-Once a thriving business that processed the daily catch of the local fishing fleet, hard times have reduced North Shore to little more than a re-packaging plant, removing labels from frozen fish from Japan and rewrapping the "product" with newer ones, and the layoffs have already begun.
+North Shore Fish takes place over one day in a frozen-fish processing plant in Gloucester, Massachusetts, north and east of Boston.
+The action of the play centres on the daily routine of the workers, mostly working mothers, who have come to regard North Shore Fish as a way of life.
+But despite the jokes, juicy gossip, and boisterous horseplay that enlivens their working day, the women are aware that there are signs of impending trouble.
+Once a thriving business that processed the daily catch of the local fishing fleet, the depletion of the fish stock has left North Shore with nothing to process but frozen bricks of the stuff shipped in from and then sent back to Japan, and the layoffs have already begun.
 Despite the bravado of the philandering plant manager, who makes a futile last ditch effort to keep the plant open by attempting to persuade an officious lady health inspector to "look the other way," their worst fears are realized when the manager concedes defeat and announces that North Shore Fish will soon be replaced by a fitness centre.
-The workers, like so many others across the nation whose jobs have been lost to industrial obsolescence and foreign competition, are shaken but not surprised, and while they accept their fate stoically there is also a sense of helplessness and defeat which brings great poignancy to the final moments of the play.
+The workers, like so many others whose jobs have been lost to industrial obsolescence and foreign competition, are shaken but not surprised, and while they accept their fate stoically there is also a sense of helplessness and defeat which brings great poignancy to the final moments of the play.
 These are good-spirited people, whose hard work and dedication have come to nothing – and they are powerless to do anything about it.

 North Shore Fish premiered in 1986 at Gloucester Stage Company in Gloucester, Massachusetts and ran for six consecutive months.
-It then went on to successful production Off Broadway in 1987 at the WPA Theater in New York City and was nominated for both the Pulitzer Prize and the New York Drama Desk Award as Best New American Play.
-The play has become a favourite scene study vehicle in acting classes and workshops and is regularly performed in regional repertory, college, and community theatre productions.
+It then went on to successful production off-Broadway in 1987 at the WPA Theater in New York City and was nominated for both the Pulitzer Prize and the New York Drama Desk Award as Best New American Play.
+The play has become a favourite scene study vehicle in acting classes and workshops and has been performed in regional, college, and community theatre productions.

 What people say: